top of page

 The Bigger Picture

 For many people—especially those with trauma histories—functional freeze was once a smart adaptation.
-It reduced exposure.
-It kept things from escalating.
-It helped you get through.
+It reduced exposure, kept things from escalating, and helped you get through tough situations.

 Comments